rkotze/git-ease/README.md

 ### Vision

-Introduce a clean and connected interface for viewing the Git and related documents in VS Code SCM panel.
+Introduce a convenient and connected interface for viewing the Git log and related documents in VS Code SCM panel.

-**Status** Currently building Alpha release
+**Status** Currently building Beta release

 1. [Install](#install)
 1. [Features](#features)